annahico/PROJECT-Tattoo/README.md

 - `npm run dev`.
 - `npm run run-migrations`.
 - Copy the data from the SQL folder into MySQL and execute the import.
+- Import file CollectorProject4Backend_GimenoBayonaMarta for Thunder Client.

 ### 2 - Enpoints:

-NOTE: All passwords are 123456
+NOTE: All user passwords are: 123456

 1. Register and Log:

+-Register Endpoint:

 POST`localhost:4000/api/auth/register`